Naushad: Music style

 Naushad gave a new trend to popular film music by basing his tunes on classical music ragas and folk music.
-Naushad was known for his skillful adaptation of the classical musical tradition for movie songs.
+Bhairavi (Hindustani) is his favourite Raga Naushad was known for his skillful adaptation of the classical musical tradition for movie songs.
+Among all contemporary singer, Naushad Ali gave numbers of the songs to Mohammad Rafi.
+Most of Naushad Ali popular songs are sung by Mohammad Rafi.

 For some movies like Baiju Bawra, he composed all scores in classical raga modes and arranged for the well-known vocalist Amir Khan to be a music consultant for this film.
 Naushad could easily work with Western instruments, including the clarinet, the mandolin and the accordion.
 He could incorporate Western musical idioms in his compositions and compose for Western-style orchestras.

 During the early 1940s, recordings were done in quiet parks and gardens after midnight because the studios did not have sound-proof recording rooms.
 In the gardens, there would be no echo and disturbances, unlike the studios where the sound reverberated because of the tin roofs.

 For films like 'Uran Khatola' and 'Amar', he recorded the voice of a particular artiste on a scale of 90, then recorded it on 70, then on 50 and so on.
 After the complete recording, it was played for the scene and the impact it created was terrific.

 He was one of the first to introduce sound mixing and the separate recording of voice and music tracks in playback singing.
 He was the first to combine the flute and the clarinet, the sitar and mandolin.
 He also introduced the accordion to Hindi film music and was among the first to focus on background music to extend characters' moods and dialogue through music.
 But perhaps his greatest contribution was to bring Indian classical music into the film medium.
 Many of his compositions were inspired by ragas and he even used distinguished classical artistes like Amir Khan and D.V.
 Paluskar in Baiju Bawra (1952) and Bade Ghulam Ali Khan in Mughal-e-Azam (1960).
 Baiju Bawra (1952) demonstrated Naushad's grasp of classical music and his ability to bring it to the masses, for which he won the first Filmfare Best Music Director Award in 1954.